ybajji/CPT-Challange-in-Linux/README.md

 # Login
 username: admin
 password :1234567
-es ist empfohlen , dass du den username und passwort ändert  in app.js
+it is recommended that you change the username and password in app.js